jub0bs/fcors/README.md

 The documentation is available on [pkg.go.dev][pkgsite].

-Moreover, guidance on how to use fcors with third-party Web frameworks and HTTP toolkits can be found in [jub0bs/fcors-examples][fcors-examples].
+Moreover, guidance on how to use jub0bs/fcors with third-party Web frameworks and HTTP toolkits can be found in [jub0bs/fcors-examples][fcors-examples].

 ## Code coverage